platformsh/platformsh-docs/src/configuration/routes/cache.md

 The cache duration is decided based on the `Cache-Control` response header value.
 If no `Cache-Control` header is in the response, then the value of `default_ttl` key is used.

-### Cache serving
+### Conditional requests

 Conditional requests using `If-Modified-Since` and `If-None-Match` are both supported.
 Our web server does not honor the `Pragma` request header.

 ### Cache revalidation

-When the cache is expired, indicated by `Last-Modified` header in the response, the web server would send a request to your application with `If-Modified-Since` header.
-Also, `If-None-Match` header is sent in the conditional request when `Etag` header is set in the cached response, your application can extend the validity of the cache by replying `HTTP 304 Not Modified`.
+When the cache is expired (indicated by `Last-Modified` header in the response) the web server will send a request to your application with `If-Modified-Since` header.

+If the `If-None-Match` header is sent in the conditional request when `Etag` header is set in the cached response, your application can extend the validity of the cache by replying `HTTP 304 Not Modified`.

 ### Flushing